 Enjoy a full day ocean cruise on board BC Ferries along the British Columbia coastline.
 The famous Inside Passage cruise comes to an end in Port Hardy.
 Overnight in Port Hardy.

-*For departures with the Inside Passage sailings before June 3 and after August 30, the cruise will depart in the afternoon and overnight will be on board the ferry in your selected accommodation type.
-The cruise will end in the morning at Port Hardy
+*For select departures, overnight will be on board the ferry in your selected accommodation type.
+The cruise will arrive at Port Hardy the next day.

 Day 16 Port Hardy To Campbell River 235 KM

 Travel the eastern shore of Vancouver Island to Campbell River, a focal point for sport salmon fishing.
 Overnight in Campbell River.

 Day 17 Campbell River To Victoria 265 KM

 Continue along the coast, past Nanaimo and Chemainus, and enjoy the scenic Malahat Drive.
 Overnight in Victoria.

 Today, explore this elegant capital city.
 We suggest a visit to Beacon Hill Park and the Art Gallery of Greater Victoria.
 Drop in for afternoon tea at the Fairmont Empress Hotel or visit the famous Butchart Gardens.
 Overnight in Victoria.

 Optional Add On Activity: This coastal excursion is an exhilarating round trip of 50 to 80 kilometres in search of orcas, minke whales, grey whales, porpoises, harbour seals and other marine wildlife.
 You will ride aboard a regular covered boat with commentary by a certified Marine biologist and naturalist.

 Day 19 Victoria to Vancouver - End Of Tour 70 KM(land only)